 Record Expungement Lawyer in Miami, FL

 If you have been arrested and charged with a crime in the past, you probably already know how that singular event can thrust your life into utter chaos.
-Criminal charges, even for a misdemeanor crime, like domestic violence or petit theft, can have the potential to impact greatly on your finances, employment, and social life.
+Criminal charges, even for a misdemeanor crime, like domestic violence or petit theft, can have a significant impact on your finances, employment, and social life.
 Further, the negative aspects of being criminally charged can reach far beyond the immediate effects.
 In fact, the lingering effects of having a criminal record can haunt you for the rest of your life.
-That is why it is critical to hire a Miami seal and expunge lawyer with the necessary experience to clean your record.
+That is why it is critical to hire a Miami seal-and-expunge lawyer with the necessary experience to clean your record.

-The most common danger associated with having a criminal record is the effect it can have on your ability to gain quality employment.
-It is commonplace for employers to conduct background checks on prospective employees routinely.
-In addition, background searches can occur in relation to applications for credit, housing, education, state licensing, and other important areas of your life.
+The most common danger associated with a criminal record is its effect on your ability to secure quality employment.
+It is commonplace for employers to routinely conduct background checks on prospective employees.
+In addition, background searches can occur in relation to applications for credit, housing, education, state licensing, and other vital areas of your life.
 Some private investigators even offer to run criminal background checks for people who want to check out their new boyfriend or girlfriend.

-If you have been found guilty or pled no contest to a crime, that information is part of the public record and can easily be detected using a routine background search.
-Even if your criminal defense lawyer was able to have had the charges against you dismissed, there will still be a public record reflecting that you have been arrested and what you were charged with.
+If you have been found guilty or pleaded no contest to a crime, that information is part of the public record and can be easily found through a routine background check.
+Even if your criminal defense attorney was able to have the charges against you dismissed, there will still be a public record reflecting that you have been arrested and what you were charged with.

-In order to qualify to have your arrest record sealed or expunged, you cannot have a prior conviction (adjudication of guilt) on your record in Florida or from any other state.
-Even a conviction for a minor traffic criminal offense like a DUI or driving with a suspended license will disqualify you.
-When processing applications, The Florida Department of Law Enforcement (FDLE) checks state, national, and criminal traffic records.
+To qualify to have your arrest record sealed or expunged, you cannot have a prior conviction (adjudication of guilt) on your record in Florida or from any other state.
+Even a conviction for a minor traffic criminal offense, like a DUI or driving with a suspended license, will disqualify you.
+When processing applications, the Florida Department of Law Enforcement (FDLE) checks state, national, and criminal traffic records.

 Seal or Expunge the Record?

-If you are eligible for expungement, that automatically means that you would also qualify to have it sealed.
-Most people choose to have their records expunged if they qualify.
+If you are eligible for expungement, you would also qualify to have it sealed.
+Most people choose to have their records expunged if they are eligible.

 Expungement